matteo-luraghi/project-ds-2025/Technical Specification.md

    software and run-time architecture of their solution.
 6. Projects developed in Java cannot use networking technologies other than sockets (TCP or UDP, unicast or multicast) or RMI.
-7. Students interested in doing their thesis in the area of distributed systems should contact Prof. Cugola for research projects that will substitute the course project.